das-developers/das2py-server/README.md

 `${PREFIX}/static/logo.png` or even the style sheet at `${PREFIX}/static/das2server.css` to something a little nicer.

-Das2-pyserver is a caching and web-transport layer for das2 readers.
+**Das2-pyserver** is a caching and web-transport layer for das2 readers.
 Readers are the programs that generate the initial full resolution data streams.
 The entire purpose of das2-pyserver and das2 clients is to leverage the output of your reader programs to produce efficient, interactive science data displays.
-To assist you with the task of creating readers for your own data, examples are included in the `$PREFIX/examples` directory.
+Example readers are included in the `$PREFIX/examples` directory to assist you with the task of creating readers for your own data.
 These examples happen to be written in python, however there is no requirement to use python for your programs, in fact much more efficent compiled languages such as Java, [D](https://dlang.org/) and C++ are more suitable for the task.
 Any language may be used so long as: